Greens Bush Access - Greens Road (Mornington Peninsula National Park)

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

-Mornington Peninsula National Park Pest Predator Control Program
+Mornington Peninsula National Park Fox Control Programs

-Dogs and cats are prohibited from entering Mornington Peninsula National Park.
-Please ensure pets do not stray into the national park from adjacent residential areas.
-If pets are suspected of having consumed PAPP (poison bait) during the baiting period, a vet should be consulted immediately.
-An antidote to PAPP is available and stocked by most vets on the Mornington Peninsula.
+Dogs are prohibited from entering Mornington Peninsula National Park.
+If pets are suspected of having consumed a PAPP bait during the baiting period, a vet should be consulted immediately.
+An antidote to PAPP (methylene blue) is available and stocked by most vets on the Mornington Peninsula.

 Landslip affecting beach west of Mushroom Reef, Flinders Ocean Beach